Sim Card

 The Embedded SIM or eSIM card is the first entirely digital card type. eSIM cards are completely software-based and built into a mobile device, allowing users to activate a service plan without a physical card.
 Phone models like the iPhone 14, iPhone XS and later all use eSIM technology.

-When utilized in an iPhone, Apple reports that a user can install over eight eSIMs and use two phone numbers at the same time.
+When utilized in an iPhone, Apple reports that a user can install over eight eSIMs and use two phone numbers simultaneously.

 Benefits of SIM Cards